 Self-discipline can be defined as the ability to motivate oneself in spite of a negative emotional state.
 Qualities associated with self-discipline include willpower, hard work, and persistence.

-Self-discipline is the product of persisted willpower.
-Whereas willpower is the strength and ability to carryout a certain task, self-discipline is the ability to use it routinely and even automatically (as if through reflex).
-An analogy for the relationship between the two might be defined as follows: Where willpower is the muscle, self-discipline is the structured thought that controls that muscle.
-In most cultures, it has been noted that self discipline is the ultimate path towards success.
+Self-discipline is the product of persistent willpower.
+Whereas willpower is the strength and ability to carry out a certain task, self-discipline is the ability to use it routinely and even automatically.
+We can say willpower is like a muscle, where self-discipline is the thoughts that control the muscle.

 Again, Mark Minervi gives a very good analogy: